RocketChat/docs-old/bots/create-and-run-a-bot/rocketchat-sdk-bot/README.md

 # Run a Rocket.Chat SDK Bot

 This bot is a simple example of how you can use [Rocket.Chat JS SDK](https://github.com/RocketChat/Rocket.Chat.js.SDK) methods directly.
-It does not handle errors, different messsage types, server resets and other production situations.
+It is extremely basic and does not handle errors, different messsage types, server resets and other production situations.

 ## Quick start guide